 MATTRESS PRO TIP

 Cooling agents, like gels, beads, copper and graphic have no proven cooling effect during sleep, and are all industry gimmicks designed to camouflage the overheating problem inherent to all memory foam mattresses.

 A Cooler and More Consistent Sleep

 Memory foam mattresses also have a third vulnerability: seasonal change.
 Ever considered that your conventional mattress might feel differently in winter and summer temperatures?
+It does.

 The truth is that many people find their traditional memory foam gets hard in cold weather and soft in warm weather (again, due to the presence of temperature-sensitive viscoelastic chemicals used in their manufacturing), making for an inconsistent quality of sleep that is very difficult to rectify.